-You can find out the current National Minimum Wage rates here (the 2012 rate is £6.19 per hour for people aged 21 or over).
+You can find out the current National Minimum Wage rates here (as of April 2022, the rate is £9.50 per hour for people aged 23 or over).

 You can find out more about setting up a payroll for your limited company on the HMRC site, although if you use a contractor accountant, they will be able to this for you.

 If you want to split shares in a new limited company with your spouse or gift some of your existing shares, you should also talk to your accountant first.